BC NDP are weaponizing drug law to cover their healthcare and housing failures: Nurses & healthcare staff

 The Alberta government is scrambling to glue together its narrative that overdose deaths can be solved through a limited scope of privatized rehab.
 But a live interview on CBC Calgary pulled the curtain on the strategy's naked truth.

-Recovery Capital Conference has informed world-renowned recovery and harm reduction advocate Guy Felicella that he is not welcome at this year's conference.
+Recovery Capital Conference has disinvited world-renowned recovery and harm reduction advocate Guy Felicella from this year's conference.
 The move fits the Alberta government's pattern of controlling public drug policy discourse and stifling dissent against its abstinence-only strategy.
-See also: Part 1

-Over a year after inking the deal, the Alberta Ministry of Mental Health and Addiction has yet to disclose the recipient of its largest contract.
-The recipient appears to be ROSC Solutions Group, whose owner and top staff are connected to the Premier's chief of staff and were
+Over a year after inking the deal, Alberta's Ministry of Mental Health and Addiction has yet to reveal the recipient of its largest contract.
+This appears to be ROSC Solutions Group, whose top brass are connected to the Premier's chief of staff and were early drivers of Recovery Capital Conference.

 Alberta model